mcpalmer1980/renderpyg/readme.md

                     'forward', 'back_forth', 'reverse'
 - *rvalue None*:

+**set_clock**(self, clock=None)
+Provide a pygame.time.Clock reference for automatic animation.
+Future Sprite.draw() calls will automatically call its update() method so you should not call it yourself.
+Use set_clock(None) to return to normal behavior

+- *clock*: reference to a pygame.time.Clock object
+- *rvalue*: None

 **set_frame**(self, frame=0, duration=0, **kwargs)
 Set frame number and other parameters as generated by keyfr()